Definitive Proof of Goldbach's conjecture: Introduction

 \section{Introduction}

 On June 7th, 1742, the German mathematician Christian Goldbach \cite{Goldbach} wrote a letter to Leonhard Euler in which he proposed that every even integer greater than 2 can be expressed as the sum of two primes.
-From the time it was proposed until now, the conjecture was suspected to be true as Euler replied to Goldbach "That ... every even integer is the sum of two primes, I regard as a completely certain theorem, although I cannot prove it." \cite{Ingham}.
+Since the time it was proposed, the conjecture was widely believed to be true - Euler himself replied to Goldbach: "That ... every even integer is the sum of two primes, I regard as a completely certain theorem, although I cannot prove it." \cite{Ingham}.
 However, the conjecture has remained unproven for over 250 years.
-In March 2000, Faber and Faber Co. offered a \$1 million prize to anyone who can prove Goldbach's conjecture.
+In March 2000, the publisher Faber and Faber Co. offered a \$1 million prize to anyone who can prove Goldbach's conjecture.
 Unfortunately, the offer expired in 2002 and the prize went unclaimed.

 A graphic representation of the Goldbach partitions by Cunningham and Ringland \cite{Cunningham} (Figure \ref{fig:Goldbach_Partitions}) shows all the prime pairs for even $n$ from $n = 4$ to $n = 96$.
-It appears that in general, the number of prime pairs increases with increasing n, but there are many exceptions.
-Note that where $n = 2p$ where $p$ is a prime number, the number of prime pairs are fewer than when $n=2\times3\times p$ or $n=2\times3\times5\times p$.
+In general, the number of prime pairs increases as $n$ increases, but there are many exceptions.
+Notably, where $n = 2p$ (where $p$ is prime), the number of prime pairs is fewer than when $n=2\times3\times p$ or $n=2\times3\times5\times p$.
 For example, 94 has 5 prime pairs, but 96 has 7 prime pairs and 90 has 9 prime pairs.
 Same with 62 versus 66 or 60.
-In fact, it turns out that the values where $n$ has the fewest prime pairs occur for $n = 2^{i} \times p$ where i is an integer from 1 to $log_{2}(p)$ or $n=2^{j}$ where j is an integer $>$ 1.
+In fact, it turns out that the values where $n$ has the fewest prime pairs occur when $n$ is not divisible by a prime number less than $\sqrt{n}$.
+This occurs when $n=2^i$ or $n=2^ip$ where $i$ is an integer greater than 0, and $p$ is a prime number greater than $\sqrt{n}$.
+This will be further discussed later in this paper.